jforget/perl5-decodeur-Mastermind/description-en.md

 markings once for all.

 Because of this step, we want to have a list as small as possible.
-The linear list can  contain several hundred entries, but  this means that the hashtable  of markings will be  filled within a loop  with tens of thousands iterations.
+The linear list can  contain several thousands entries, but  this means that the hashtable  of markings will be  filled within a loop  with millions of iterations.
 So we prefer situations when the list has just a few dozens entries.

 There  is  a  limit  (variable  `$limite_notes`,  initialised  with  a